returntocorp/tree-sitter-guidelines/README.md

   4:  Specify a left or right associativity in `exp1` and `exp2`
   5:  Add a conflict for these rules: `exp1`, `exp2`
 ```

+There's a lot going in this message.
+We'll take a closer look
+later.
+For now, let's just assume that the resolution is obvious.

 We solve the conflict statically by
 specifying that rule `exp1` has precedence over rule `exp2`.
 We use